GemCityTECH/gemcity.tech/README.md

 31 South Main Street  Dayton, OH](https://www.google.com/maps/place/31+S+Main+St,+Dayton,+OH+45402/@39.758539,-84.192227,17z/data=!3m1!4b1!4m5!3m4!1s0x88408153e7e708e5:0x14440aead56abdc0!8m2!3d39.758539!4d-84.192227)

 All user groups are free and open to the public.
-All events are listed on the [GemCity Tech Meetup.com Events calandar](https://www.meetup.com/gem-city-tech/events/calendar/)
+All events are listed on the [GemCity TECH Meetup.com Events calandar](https://www.meetup.com/gem-city-tech/events/calendar/)
 - If you have an interest in tech, join us at an upcoming event
 - Have an idea for a tech community, let's talk about starting one up